narkisr/clojure-concurrency/stm/04-ref.md

 ![Tvals version](tvals-versions.svg "tvals")

-!SLIDE bullets incremental transition=fade
+!SLIDE bullets incremental
+.notes Adding the faulted value into the tvals list reduces the likelihood for other TX's to have faults (assuming they started after the committing TX)
 # Fault

 * A TX read a ref that has no local value
-* All existing values were commited after TX has began
+* All existing tvals were committed after TX has began
-* This causes a retry and tvals grow
+* This causes a retry and increment the faults [counter](/#54)
+* First commit on faulty Ref will be added to tvals

 !SLIDE bullets incremental transition=fade
-.notes Barging favors old transactions
+.notes A knows that according to the tinfo field on the Ref
 # Write conflict and Barging

-* TX A try modifying a Ref that B changed without committing
+* TX A try modifying a Ref that TX B changed without committing
 * A will try to Barge B

 !SLIDE code small